Resolve last-page insert PAGELATCH_EX contention in SQL Server

 Method 4: Add a non-sequential value as a leading key

 Add a nonsequential hash value as the leading index key.
-This will also spread out the inserts.
+This technique also helps spread out the inserts.
 A hash value is generated as a modulo that matches the number of CPUs on the system.
 For example, on a 16-CPU system, you can use a modulo of 16.
 This method spreads out the INSERT operations uniformly against multiple database pages.

 USE testdb; CREATE TABLE Customers ( CustomerID BIGINT IDENTITY(1,1) NOT NULL, CustomerLastName VARCHAR (32) NOT NULL, CustomerFirstName VARCHAR(32) NOT NULL ); ALTER TABLE Customers ADD [HashValue] AS (CONVERT([TINYINT], abs([CustomerID])%16)) PERSISTED NOT NULL; ALTER TABLE Customers ADD CONSTRAINT pk_table1 PRIMARY KEY CLUSTERED (HashValue, CustomerID);